Monday, November 26, 2012

 Crochet Puff Stitch Beanie Pattern

 I am completely in love with the puff stitch.
 It is my favorite new crochet stitch hands down.
-I recently re-discovered this stich.
-One of my first ever crocheted hats and a couple of rows of puff stich in it.
+I recently re-discovered this stitch.
+One of my first ever crocheted hats and a couple of rows of puff stitch in it.
 My inexperienced hands couldn’t grasp how to do it without a struggle and I thought I would never use it again.

 The other day one of my friends was wearing a beanie on Facebook with a puffy looking stitch.
 I was in love and went on a quest for a similar stitch pattern.
 My first attempt was with the bobble stitch.
 The bobble pops out to the outside of the work and I couldn’t quite get the hang of it when I tried it on a hat.
 Then I discovered the puff stitch.
 There are a couple of different variations on the size of the puff.
 The one that worked the best for me is made of three half double crochets.
 I felt like the size worked and it was the easiest to maneuver my hook through seven loops instead of nine.
 Using a J hook also made it easy to work.